mis350-s21/final-project-final-project/Readme.md

 ## Requirement
 - [x] Customer will be open greeting page that show product in schedule that present price, ingredients and quantity .

+- [x] ؤustomer can interact with our accounts on social media on the greeting page .

 - [x] Customers can search products and filter the best seller  .

 - [x] Customer fills information related to his  name, number and address .